GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 ### A few words on performance monitoring

-Readers of this post will probably wonder how this translates to your Wix site performance results, and how we compare against other website platforms.
+If you run a Wix site, you're probably wondering how this translates to your Wix site performance results, and how we compare against other website platforms.

 Most of the work done above has been deployed in the past year, and some is still being rolled out.